Staff and Leadership

 Joe is vice president of Allina Health’s Mental Health and Addiction Services, is charged with leading the strategy and setting the vision for this clinical service line.
 He leads and supports a large, integrated mental health and addiction care delivery system.
 Joe’s educational background includes a Bachelor of Science degree in Social Work from St. John’s University and a Master’s degree in Social Work from the University of Minnesota with a clinical and administrative concentration.
 Joe enjoys spending time with his family, which includes his spouse Anne, 7 children, their spouses, and his 6 grandchildren.
 He also enjoys traveling to warm climates during Minnesota winters.

 Ann has been a School Psychologist at Eastview High School for twenty years and is the Special Education Department Leader.
-She has a passion for inclusion and working with adolescents, watching them grow and find ways to cope with mental health challenges.
+She has a passion for inclusion and working with adolescents, watching them grow and finding ways to cope with mental health challenges.
 She has been a member of Lumen Christi Catholic Community for 35 years and enjoys playing in the Handbell Choir.

 She loves spending time with her husband, two grown sons and daughter-in-law, time at her cabin, sewing, embroidery, walking, and swimming.